rm511130/cpp-warmup-then-fast/README.md

 vcap         199     188  0 17:38 pts/0    00:00:00 ps -ef
 ```

-The line corresponding to PID 132 shows: `healthcheck -port=8080 -timeout=1000ms -liveness-interval=30s`  i.e. every 30 seconds, try to establish a tcp connection on port 8080, if successful within 1s, consider the App to be healthy - otherwise, consider the App to be unhealthy and `kill -9` it to prompt PCF to register the crash event and respawn a new container.
+The line corresponding to PID 132 shows: `healthcheck -port=8080 -timeout=1000ms -liveness-interval=30s`  i.e. every 30 seconds, it will try to establish a tcp connection on port 8080, if successful within 1s, it will consider the App to be healthy - otherwise, the `healthcheck` code will consider the App to be unhealthy and `kill -9` it to prompt PCF to register the crash event and respawn a new container.

-_**Important Consequences to Note when using 'port' as your App's health-check-type**
+_**Important Consequences to Note when using 'port' as your App's health-check-type**_

 (a) The `kill -9` means that anyone using that App Instance will see a broken-pipe and experience a brief (under 1s) outage before PCF routers remove that App Instance from its valid routes table.